ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

 **Vulnerability:** AWS access and secret keys were not rolled after being accidently committed on GitHub.

-**Solution:** Frequently roll the secret keys, especially if it has been suspected they have been leaked somewhere.
+**Remediation:** Frequently roll the secret keys, especially if it has been suspected they have been leaked somewhere.

 ## Level 4
 Source: http://level4-1156739cfb264ced6de514971a4bef68.flaws.cloud